 The actors are not playing to microphones and cameras but to warmly responsive fellow-creatures.
-And they are never giving exactly the same performance.
-If the audience tends to be heavy, unresponsive - on a wet Monday, perhaps - the company slightly sharpens and heightens its performance to bring the audience to life; and vice versa1 if the audience is too enthusiastic.
+And they are never giving exactly producers of a play people who design the scenery for a play without skill or taste, or refinement, badly prepared the same performance.
+If the audience tends to be heavy, unresponsive - on a wet Monday, perhaps - the company slightly sharpens and heightens its performance to bring the audience to life; and vice versa if the audience is too enthusiastic.